srishtiarora93/DevOps_Project/README.md

 We have written a Bash script to fetch the memory metric of the container which keep son running every 5 minutes.
 Whenever the memory usage goes above 50%, then it increases the memory limit by 100Mb.

 #### Toggle functionality of a feature using feature flag
+* We have used a Global Redis Store to maintain the value of feature flag setting.
+* Installation command for redis ‘apt-get install redis-server’ .
+* We have created another app, server.js, running at ‘http://localhost:8000’ that would toggle the value of feature flag.
+This flag value will be accessed in production server by our app to provide access to the functionality of ‘/newfeature’
+* Every request send to ‘http://localhost:8000/newfeature’ would toggle the value of feature flag, thereby enabling and disabling the feature in production.

 #### Perform a canary release
 We have created a staging branch for canary release.
 Using proxy server, we are handling request between Production and Staging (Canary).
 66% incoming traffic is handled by Production and rest 33% by Staging .
 If an alert (For example, Error 500) is raised from canary then request are no longer sent to canary.